patloria/NCP-calculator/README.md

 GNU General Public Licence
 ==================
 NCP Calculator
-Copyright (C) 2013  Pat loria, Tim McCallum & Pawel Pohorski
+Copyright (C) 2013  Pat Loria, Tim McCallum & Pawel Pohorski

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License or any later version.

-This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a praticular purpose.
+This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
 See the [GNU General Public License] (http://www.gnu.org/licenses) for more details.